masonasons/AudioCapture/README.md

 ```

 This will:
-- Configure CMake with vcpkg integration
+- Configure CMake with vcpkg integration (static libraries)
-- Build the Release configuration
+- Build the Release configuration with static C/C++ runtime
-- Copy the executable and DLLs to the `package` folder
+- Copy the standalone executable to the `package` folder (no DLLs needed)

 ### Manual Build with Visual Studio